Cannery Row

 Monterey Adobes

 The Adobes of Monterey are nestled in quiet gardens, almost invisible at times, save for the plaques identifying them.
 The only way to see them properly is on foot.
 These charming relics date from the late 1700s to the mid-1800s.
-The Monterey History and Art Association has lovingly restored these dwellings from Monterey's Mexican past: some have the original furnishings or furniture of the period, and many have restored gardens.
-Various events lend the adobes a festive flair, especially the annual Christmas in the Adobes, a popular December tradition when luminarias light the paths and the fragrance of Mexican hot chocolate fills the air.
+The Monterey History and Art Association has lovingly restored these dwellings from Monterey's Mexican past: some have the original furnishings or furniture of the period and many have restored gardens.
+Various events lend the Adobes a festive flair, especially the annual Christmas in the Adobes, a popular December tradition when luminarias light the paths and the fragrance of Mexican hot chocolate fills the air.

 The Path of History